Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Super-admins can view a specific realm, admins can view their own realm
+Public realms can be fetched.
+If logged-in, the user's realm is also available.

 ### Response